Action52/BioDataProject/README.md

 ```

 Also, our solution requires the protein embeddings to be stored inside a ChromaDB
 database.
-You need to do this the first time you run the code.
-For this, set the ingestion
-configuration to true in the config file.
+In case you don't have the chromadb backup and wish to reingest, you can do so by setting, in the config.yaml file:
 ```yaml
 ingestion:
   execute: true